-Question: Are social security survivor benefits for children considered taxable income?
+Question: Are Social Security survivor benefits for children considered taxable income?

-Yes, under certain circumstances, although generally a child will not receive enough additional income to make the child's social security benefits taxable.
+Yes, under certain circumstances, although a child generally will not receive enough additional income to make the child's Social Security benefits taxable.

 - The taxability of benefits must be determined using the income of the person entitled to receive the benefits.

 - If you and your child both receive benefits, you should calculate the taxability of your benefits separately from the taxability of your child's benefits.

 - The amount of income tax that your child must pay on that part of the benefits that belongs to your child depends on the child's total amount of income and benefits for the taxable year.